brandond/stick/README.md

-  --bucket TEXT         S3 Bucket hosting the repository  [required] --prefix TEXT         Prefix within the S3 Bucket that repository objects will be created  [default: simple] --profile TEXT        Use a specific profile from your credential file --help                Show this message and exit
+  --bucket TEXT         S3 Bucket hosting the repository  [required] --prefix TEXT         Prefix within the S3 Bucket that repository objects will be created  [default: simple] --profile TEXT        Use a specific profile from your credential file --project TEXT        Rebuild the index for a specific project only.
+May be specified multiple times.  [default: all projects]
+  --help                Show this message and exit
 ```

 Features
 --------

-The indexes created by Stick are intended to be compatible with both the [pypi-legacy API](https://warehouse.readthedocs.io/api-reference/legacy/),
+The indexes created by Stick are intended to be compatible with both the [pypi-legacy PEP 503 API](https://www.python.org/dev/peps/pep-0503/),
 as well as the new [Warehouse JSON APIs](https://warehouse.readthedocs.io/api-reference/json/).

-*File Structure*
+**File Structure**

 * `<prefix>/`  - PEP 503 Simple HTML-based project index for this repository
 * `<prefix>/<project_name>/`  - PEP 503 Simple HTML-based package index for this project